Hosepipe Temporary Use Ban - Q & A for customers

 If we have normal winter/autumn rainfall then water stocks will be restored as the reservoirs recover very quickly.

-The ban is in place 24/7 until further notice.
+The ban will be in place 24/7 from 00:01 on 29 July until further notice.
 We can’t say for certain how long it will last, but the ban will need to be in place until we receive significant rainfall and our reservoir levels are healthy.

 Obviously, we can’t predict the weather but we will not have the ban in place any longer than is absolutely necessary.
 We will be closely monitoring this and will keep everyone updated.